Browse the Guide:

 and notes assembled by Beverly Carper Powley for a biographical article

 on Turner, together with drafts and the published version of the article.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms2005-009.

 "TWENTY-FIVE YEARS OF FORTRAN" (EXHIBIT, 1957-82).
 INTERNATIONAL

 BUSINESS MACHINES CORPORATION.
 5.0 cu. ft., 10 - 3' x 8' panels and 1

 videotape.
 Pioneer Day was celebrated on June 9, 1982 at the National

 Computer Conference in honor of the 25th anniversary of the delivery of

 the first FORTRAN compiler.
 As part of the celebration IBM created and

 displayed this exhibit.
 Contains photographs of FORTRAN pioneers,